52 of the Absolute Best TV Shows to Watch on Netflix

-Sometimes you don't want to sit through a 2-hour movie.
-You want to shove 10 delectable hours of a Netflix TV show into every crevice of your face.
+Sometimes you don't want to sit through a two-hour movie.
+You want to shove 10 gorge-worthy hours of a Netflix TV show into every crevice of your face.

 Here are the best new TV shows on Netflix and the new titles sliding onto the streamer this week.